-A person shuns such knowledge at their own risk.
-Students who would give up a course in 20th Century African-American Literature, or the Art of the Southern Baroque, or Political Speech in America, or the Historiography of the Holocaust — all courses that I have audited at Dartmouth in the last few years — in order to earn extra credits beyond the requirements of the major in, say, Computer Science or Economics or Biology, are missing out on an entire dimension of learning, one that will be immensely valuable when they are managing a business in the real world.
+People shun such knowledge at their own risk.
+Students at the College who would give up a course in 20th Century African-American Literature, or the Art of the Southern Baroque, or Political Speech in America, or the Historiography of the Holocaust — all courses that I have audited at Dartmouth in the last few years — in order to earn extra credits beyond the requirements of the major in, say, Computer Science or Economics or Biology, are missing out on an entire dimension of learning, one that will be immensely valuable when they are managing a business in the real world.
 My advice: don’t do it.

 All that said, I hope that many non-Dartmouth people do follow Chandrasekar Ramesh’s advice and get a narrow, highly specialized education.
-The business world needs employees with these specific skills; entrepreneurs like you need people like that.
+The business world needs employees with these specific skills; entrepreneurs like you need people like that every day.